Luctia/ut-studies/README.md

 The data is represented in the following way:
 ```
 {
     "abbreviation": the abbreviation of the study.
-If the abbreviation is unknown or does not exist, this value is "UNKNOWN".
+If the abbreviation is unknown or does not exist, this value is empty, or "".
+    "tabb": the abbreviation of the study with the first letter of the type prepended.
     "name": the full name of the study.
     "type": the type of the study.
 This value is either "Bachelor" or "Master".
 }